-Bob Hearts Abishola (S1 to S4) Series Recap & Review
+Bob Hearts Abishola (S1-S4) Series Review

-‘Bob Hearts Abishola’ is a feel-good romantic comedy series.
-In this heartwarming love story, an American man Bob falls in love with his Nigerian nurse Abhishola.
-It is the first American sitcom to feature a Nigerian family.
+Bob Hearts Abishola is a feel-good romantic comedy series.
+In this heartwarming modern love story, an American businessman Bob falls in love with his Nigerian nurse Abhishola.

+Interestingly, it is the first American sitcom to feature a Nigerian family.
 So, the lead romantic pair of Abhishola (Folake Olowofoyeku) and Bob (Billy Gardell) are as different as Black and White.
-They come from diverse backgrounds – family, profession, social, cultural, church, etc.
+They come from diverse backgrounds – family, profession, racial, social, cultural, church, etc.

 Trailer: Bob Hearts Abishola (S1/2019) Series